microsoft/aitour-llmops-with-gen-ai-tools/README.md

-# Code-First LLMOps from Prototype to Production with GenAI Tools
+# AI Tour 2025 BRK451 Code-First LLMOps from Prototype to Production with GenAI Tools

 <details>